While it’s good to have plenty of milk, some mothers produce more milk than their babies need. This is usually called oversupply.

 The main symptoms of oversupply for a baby are:

-- Very large weight gain (as much as 400g/14oz per week), moving upwards through centile lines
+- Very fast weight gain, moving upwards through centile lines

 - Struggling to control milk flow